Is creatine safe? And other commonly asked questions

 It was previously recommended that when you begin to take creatine, you should consume a ‘loading dose’ of 20g per day for 5 – 7 days to ensure your muscles are fully saturated.
 However, more recent research has shown that consuming 3g of creatine per day for 28 days is just as effective at raising tissue levels as the higher dose.²⁸

 Some studies have shown that larger athletes need to supplement with up to 5 – 10grams daily to maintain creatine stores.²⁹ ³⁰ Consuming creatine with carbohydrate, or carbohydrate and protein, have been shown to more effectively promote creatine retention.³¹ ³²

 Which form of creatine should I use?

 The most commonly studied form of creatine is in the form of creatine monohydrate.
 This form of creatine is supported by thousands of studies and is widely considered to be the most effective form of creatine.³³

 When buying creatine monohydrate it is important that you look for one that has been independently tested to verify its creatine content, as a lot of creatine on the market is cut with fillers and other chemical compounds to make it cheaper.
 Creatine may also contain high levels of heavy metals, particularly when it is sourced from China.³⁴

 For these reasons we third party test our creatine for quality and purity, including tests for heavy metals and over 500 different herbicides and pesticides.
-For full transparency you can view our latest test results by clicking here.

 If possible I also recommend looking for creatine that doesn’t come in a plastic pouch in order to minimise your environmental impact.